2 September 2018: An Uncommon Privilege

 Sep 02, 2018

-Ricki Kgositau is the Executive Director of Accountability International, a think tank that uses accountability to improve human rights and social justice for marginalised people.
+In our 9th episode supported by the Ford Foundation, Jillian speaks with Ricki Kgositau, the Executive Director of Accountability International, a think tank that uses accountability to improve human rights and social justice for marginalised people.
 Herself a young, African trans woman, Ricki is devoted to engaging with youth, women, girls, sex workers, LGBTIQ persons, and survivours of crime in Africa.
 Ricki's focus is on what she calls the "intersectionalities of struggles," grappling with human rights, gender identity, spirituality and socio economics.
 And for her, this is deeply personal work.
 She brings her own experience and stories into every aspect of our conversation.
 Ricki completed her graduate studies in International Relations, with a specialty in International Human Rights Law and Diplomacy.
 She was also a 2016 Mandela-Washington Fellow of the US State Department's Young African Leaders Initiative.
 Beyond being a human rights advocate, Ricki is a fashion designer, an organisational leader, a wife, sister and daughter, and a deeply spiritual person.
 She is, in her own words, privileged.
 And this interview Ricki causes us to consider what true privilege really is.